vlbaluk/simple-booking/README.md

 ## Run the Application

 ## Installation
-you need to have installed docker engine you need to have installed <a href="https://docs.docker.com/compose/install/">docker-compose
+- you need to have installed docker engine,
+- you need to have installed <a href="https://docs.docker.com/compose/install/">docker-compose
 </a>
 ```bash
 $ git pull repository